Child protection in religious organisations & settings: learning from IICSA’s latest reportOn Wed, 29 September, 2021 - 15:54

 Munisha (Triratna’s ECA Safeguarding officer) took part in the May 2020 hearing, online, giving testimony under oath as the sole Buddhist contributor.
 Watch Munisha’s testimony.

-A summary of the IICSA report “Child sexual abuse in religious organisations and settings”
+A summary of the IICSA report “Child protection in religious organisations and settings”

 - There is no doubt that the sexual abuse of children has taken place in a broad range of religious settings in England and Wales.